Programme

 NAVIGATING THE ENERGY LANDSCAPE: MĀORI LEADERS ON COLLABORATION AND INNOVATION

-Join us for an empowering session with Māori energy leaders, Chief Innovation Officer Manu Barrett, Chief Executive Officer Matiu Taurau, and Chief Executive Officer Mana Newton, as they share their journeys navigating the energy sector.
+Join us for an empowering session with Māori energy leaders, Chief Innovation Officer Manu Barrett, and Chief Executive Officer Matiu Taurau, as they share their journeys navigating the energy sector.
 Together, they will discuss what it means to actively engage with Māori in this evolving industry and outline the essential “dos and don’ts” for fostering genuine partnerships.

 Explore the motivations driving Māori investments in energy, and learn how Māori-led approaches create collaborative, sustainable, and impactful outcomes for iwi, hapū, and the wider community.
 This session will emphasise the vision of Māori as not only stakeholders but as central, active participants in shaping the energy landscape for future generations.